Changaco/version.py/README.md

 `version.py` saves you from having to hard-code the version number of your project by getting it from git tags (directly or indirectly).

+The tags that are considered to be version numbers are those that start with a digit.

-To use the script, simply import it in your `setup.py` file and use the results of `get_version()` as your package version:
+To use the script, simply copy it into your project and call `get_version()` in your `setup.py` file:

-    from version import *
+    from version import get_version

     setup(
         ...